adeelmahmood/haws/README.md

 Build Successful
 ```

-Now we have a compiled jar to run the application with.
+Now we have a compiled jar to run the application.
 Before running the application lets understand what we are trying to do.
 We want to upload some files from a directory in our local computer to S3.
 So first we need to create some random files to upload

 ### Generate random files to upload